 What is PDF Expert

-PDF Expert is a PDF editor developed by Readdle, which is designed exclusively for the Apple ecosystem which means you can use it on your Mac, iPhone and iPad.
-It is the most popular PDF editing system that offers a range of tools to carry out annotation tasks, highlighting important text, adding in elements such as shapes and text, creating signatures and doing a whole lot of other tasks.
-The interface is simple to use and intuitive allowing you the ability to do a lot without going bonkers!
-Once you’re done editing, you can send the file directly to an email address without having to attach it as a document.
+PDF Expert is a PDF editor developed by Readdle, which is designed exclusively for the Apple ecosystem, meaning you can use it on your Mac, iPhone and iPad.
+It is the most popular PDF editing system, providing a range of tools to perform annotation tasks, highlight important text, add elements such as shapes and text, create signatures and do a whole host of other tasks .
+The interface is easy to use and intuitive, giving you the ability to do a lot without going crazy.
+Once you’re done editing, you can send the file directly to an email address without having to attach it as a file.

 Free to Download

 The program offers a free trial, was super easy to download and install from the official website with a Zip file of just 524Kb.
 Unzip and you have the PDF Installer that literally took just seconds to get started.
 You can skip through the introduction to get straight to editing your document.
 And if you are satisfied with the trial version, you can get the full version at$79.99.

 Easy download and install PDF Expert